Bernini’s Baldacchino

 (173)

-Gian Lorenzo Bernini’s Baldacchino is a monumental canopy above the altar of St. Peter’s Basilica in Rome.
+Gian Lorenzo Bernini’s Baldacchino is a monumental piece in St. Peter’s Basilica.

 It consists of four twisted columns, each over 60 feet tall, that support a canopy adorned with cherubs and other decorative elements.